-Daniel J. "Danny" White was named University at Buffalo Director of Athletics by President Satish K. Tripathi on May 8, 2012.
+Daniel J. White was named Director of Athletics at The State University of New York at Buffalo by President Satish K. Tripathi on May 8, 2012.

 With an aggressive plan for the athletics program, White immediately laid the blueprint to capitalize on the unlimited potential of UB Athletics as the largest public institution in the state of New York and the flagship of the SUNY system.
 He has wasted little time putting his transformational plan in place, capitalizing on a vibrant student and alumni base that will craft his vision as the program is elevated to new heights.

 A rising star in intercollegiate athletics, the former Notre Dame Basketball player and New Orleans native has quickly ascended in the ranks of college athletics leadership.

 Since his arrival at The State University of New York at Buffalo, White has addressed coaching changes adding experience and depth through recent hires Felisha Legette-Jack (women’s basketball), Sandy Calfo (rowing), Stu Riddle (men’s soccer), Bobby Hurley (men’s basketball), John Stutzman (wrestling) Reed Sunahara (volleyball) and Trena Peel (softball).

 Through a collective effort of athletics senior administration, coaches and staff, White recently introduced a comprehensive strategic plan that will outline a path for success in the coming years.
 Most notably the vision to build America’s next big time college athletics brand.